Coronavirus: India records 39,726 cases – highest daily infection count in over three months

 There are 2,71,282 active cases and 1,10,83,679 people have recovered from the infection.

 India on Friday recorded 39,726 new infections, taking the tally to 1,15,14,331, data from the health ministry showed.
 This is India’s highest daily increase in coronavirus cases in over three months, reported Deccan Herald.

+Friday is also the ninth straight day when the country has recorded over 20,000 new infections.
 As many as 41,810 new infections were recorded on November 29.
+India’s recovery rate was recorded at 96.26%, and mortality rate at 1.38%.

 With 154 deaths, the toll rose to 1,59,370.
 There are 2,71,282 active cases and 1,10,83,679 people have recovered from the infection.
 So far, India has administered 3,93,39,817 doses of the coronavirus vaccine.